-The government continued to enforce a ban that prohibits bakeries from operating on Sunday to comply with the constitution's prohibition of commercial activity on the Sabbath.
+The government continued to enforce a ban that prohibits retail establishments, bakeries, and most restaurants from operating on Sunday to comply with the constitution's prohibition of commercial activity on the Sabbath.
 By special permit, the government continued to allow hotels and resorts to operate on Sunday for tourists.
-These special permits are granted by the minister of police in accordance with the set requirements.
-The Forum of Church Leaders continued to express concern about the exemption for hotels and resorts.
+These special permits were granted by the Minister of Police.

-The Education Ministry continued to give permission to the Scripture Union and Sisu koe Fetu'u Ngingila, two private Christian NGOs, to provide Bible study and other activities for students of different faiths throughout the year for one hour per week.
+The education ministry continued to allow the Scripture Union and Sisu koe Fetu'u Ngingila, two private Christian nongovernmental organizations, to provide Bible study and other activities for students of different faiths throughout the year for one hour per week.
 Students who did not wish to participate were allowed to study independently in school libraries.